 If there is no IRS tax exemption letter because the organization is a religious organization, then the applicant may submit the best evidence it can of its status.
-Examples of potential best evidence for this purpose include, but are not limited to (i) a letter from the leader of the organization verifying that the organization is a religious group; (ii) a letter from the group's board chair or similar official, verifying that the organization is a religious group; (iii) If relevant, for the applicant's most recently submitted state sales business status and any correspondence or other tax exemption form, if it exists (Form 164 in the District of Columbia); or (iv) the state's issued tax exemption certificate or card, if it exists.
-(See IRS publication no. 1828, Tax Guide for Churches and Religious Organizations) communication received from the IRS within the three (3) years before submission of grant application that relates to the applicant's tax status.
+Examples of potential best evidence for this purpose include, but are not limited to (i) a letter from the leader of the organization verifying that the organization is a religious group; (ii) a letter from the group's board chair or similar official, verifying that the organization is a religious group; (iii) a letter state sales business status and any correspondence or other tax exemption form, if it exists (Form 164 in the District of Columbia); or (iv) the state's issued tax exemption certificate or card, if it exists.
+(See IRS publication no. 1828, Tax Guide for Churches and Religious Organizations).communication received from the IRS within the three (3) years before submission of grant application that relates to the applicant's tax status.